Kilns · Wheels · Firing Know-How

 really costs

 Kilowatt-hours per firing, worked out from the kiln's actual power draw and a real firing schedule, then priced at the U.S. average electricity rate.
-The number the product page never shows — and it changes which kiln makes sense for a home studio.
+The number the product page never shows, and it changes which kiln makes sense for a home studio.

-See the full cost-to-fire tableone cone-6 glaze firing
+See the full cost-to-fire table

 KM-1027 · U.S. avg. rate